 Following this procedure, what other methods can be performed?
 What questions would these additional methods answer?

-: [1].
+Robert Szulcek: The protocol can be applied to study the effect of anticoagulation therapies on patient derived cells and blood.
+Furthermore, genetic modifications in endothelial cells can provide information about specific molecule function in coagulation.[1].

-INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera
+INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera.

 After its development, did this technique pave the way for researchers to explore new questions within a specific scientific field?
 If so, how?

-: [1].
+Harm Jan Bogaard: We described a protocol that can be used for understanding endothelial-blood interaction in various thromboembolic diseases.
+Ultimately, we could predict the patient-specific response on anticoagulation therapy.
+[1].

 Thank you for addressing our questions.
 We will incorporate your answers and suggestions and send you the final script before your filming day.
 You will also receive detailed preparation instructions in the email accompanying the final script.